peterddrummond/xspde_matlab/doc/source/api.rst

 .. function:: xsim(input)

     This is the xSPDE simulation function.
-Like :func:`xspde', it accepts input parameters in ``input``.
+Like :func:`xspde`, it accepts input parameters in ``input``.
 It returns ``[error, input, data, raw]``, where: ``error = [error(1),error(2)]`` is a vector of maximum step-size and sampling errors, ``input`` is the full input structure or cell array for sequences, including default values, and ``data`` is a cell array of average observables.
 If the ``in.raw`` option is used, data for the actual trajectories is output in ``raw``.
 This can be run as a stand-alone function if no graphs are required.

 .. function:: xgraph(input,data)

     This is the xSPDE graphics function.
 It takes computed simulation  ``input`` and ``data``.
 It plots graphs, and returns the maximum difference ``diff`` from comparisons with user-specified comparison functions.
 The ``data`` should have as many cells as ``input`` cells, for sequences.
 The ``data`` input can be given as a filename, in which case input details are replaced by the new  ``input``.
     If the ``data`` input is not present at all, then a data file will be read using the file-name specified in the ``input`` structure or cell array.
 As described above, any stored ``input`` is ignored, allowing graphs to be modified with new labels.
     If ``input = 'filename.h5'`` or ``input= 'filename.mat'``, the specified file is read both for ``input`` and ``data``.
 Here ``.h5`` indicates an HDF5 file, and ``.mat`` indicates a Matlab file.

 Open object-oriented architecture
 ----------------------------------

 As well as extensibility through sequences, which was described in :ref:`chap-projects`, in the section :ref:`sec-sequential-integration`, the architecture of xSPDE allows functional extensions.

 The input metadata includes both data and methods acting on the data, in the tradition of object-oriented programs.
 Yet there is no strict class typing.
 Users are encouraged to adapt the xSPDE program by adding input parameters and methods to the input structures.

 *Such unorthodox object orientation is deliberate*.